Last Updated on 28/10/2023 by Kevin Agar

 In my case it’s //192.168.1.254/Volume_1/MaxAir_Backups

-Add line to /etc/fstab and save
+Add a line to /etc/fstab and save

-Enter into the file and save.
+Enter into the file and save

 //192.168.1.254/Volume_1/MaxAir_Backups – NAS address and directory to map to